 If said contract or policy dictates that compensation WILL be paid upon separation or termination for accrued paid sick or vacation time, the employer must comply, as long as the employee has complied with the requirements for such an arrangement as set forth in the initial employment contract or published policy.
-For example, some companies may require a specific time-frame of notice of resignation (two week notice, etc) or require the employee to have been working a specific numbers of months a year, and so on.
+For example, some companies may require a specific time-frame of notice of resignation (two-week notice, etc.) or require the employee to have been working a specific number of months a year, and so on.

 If the established employment contract or published policy does not explicitly state that this compensation occurs, the employer is not legally obligated to pay out.
 Texas allows employers to instate their own policies regarding vacation and sick time, including creating caps on the amount of aggregate hours one can accrue, and establishing a finite expiration date to the days, commonly called a “use it or lose it” policy.

 It’s a very “hands off” state in many ways, as far as labor laws are concerned.
 The state prefers to allow corporate entities the luxury of competing freely and letting the free market dictate the various events surrounding the labor laws in the state.

 Similarly, there is no impetus requiring employers in Texas for providing sick time, injured leave, or bereavement leave to employees.
 However, like with vacation time, if the employer chooses to implement such a policy, they must abide by and adhere to their published policy or employment contract.
 The Family and Medical Leave Act, a federal law regarding sick pay, is in play and fully enforced, Texas just has no additional rules or regulations on a state level.